badd-labs/badd-labs/lab4.4/README.md

 As we are trying to handle one product at a time in the work-flow, try to come up with the conditions which can be violated (like some other buyer tries to buy the product when it is in transit, transaction to settle is invoked when the deposit is not successful etc.) and try to resolve those conflicts in code.

+### Bonus Task (20%):

+Deploy and run the code of Task 1,2,3 on a Compus Blockchain.
+Include screenshots of the results in your report.
+You can use [[this tutorial](https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab4.1/README_solc.md)] as a reference of how to deploy smart contracts on a on-campus Blockchain.

 ## Reference
 https://en.wikipedia.org/wiki/Supply_chain_management